stateful/docs.runme.dev/docs/index.md

 Architecturally, Runme breaks down into the following parts:

-- A serializer that transforms markdown into executable tasks & workflows
+- A serializer that transforms markdown into executable cells with input and output
-- A portable task runner interface that supports multimodal clients
+- A portable runner interface that supports multimodal clients
 - A kernel that retains state across execution in sessions akin to a terminal
-- A raw-markdown editor (inside VS Code) client for the workflow runner
+- A raw-markdown editor (inside VS Code) client for the runner
-- A CLI client for the workflow runner
+- A CLI client for the runner
-- A notebook client (inside VS Code) for the workflow runner
+- A notebook client (inside VS Code) for the runner
 - A visual markdown viewer and editor (inside VS Code)

 <video autoPlay loop muted playsInline controls>